 Because it is so adaptable to its conditions, a comfrey plant will survive for decades with regular watering and lots of sunlight.
-It will help to prune the leaves near the base of the plant this will promote blooming.
+It will help to prune the large leaves near the base of the plant this will promote blooming.

-Comfrey is a very fast grower, reaching heights up to 5 feet quickly. because it reaches this height so quickly, it requires a good amount of nitrogen.
+Comfrey is a very fast grower, reaching heights up to 5 feet quickly.
+Because it reaches this height so quickly, it requires a good amount of nitrogen.
 By mixing some type of organic matter, such as compost, bunny berries or green manure, in the soil this will give the plant plenty of nitrogen to thrive.

 If you are growing several comfrey plants, give the plants enough room to thrive.
-Space root cuttings or crowns about 3 feet apart when planting.
+Space root cuttings or crowns about 3+ feet apart when planting.